Wang-ML-Lab/multimodal-needle-in-a-haystack/README.md

 ```
 @article{wang2024mmneedle,
-  title={Multimodal Needle in a Haystack:
-Benchmarking Long-Context Capability of
-Multimodal Large Language Models},
+  title={Multimodal Needle in a Haystack: Benchmarking Long-Context Capability of Multimodal Large Language Models},
-  author={Wang, Hengyi and Shi,Haizhou and Tan, Shiwei and Qin, Weiyi and Wang, Wenyuan and Zhang, Tunyu and Nambi, Akshay and Ganu, Tanuja and Wang, Hao},
+  author={Wang, Hengyi and Shi, Haizhou and Tan, Shiwei and Qin, Weiyi and Wang, Wenyuan and Zhang, Tunyu and Nambi, Akshay and Ganu, Tanuja and Wang, Hao},
   year={2024},
   url={https://arxiv.org/abs/2406.11230},
 }